-The USPC National Youth Congress (NYC)is a program that recognizes outstanding upper level members (H-B through A) with an extraordinary opportunity for growth and development.
-Each year, this national conference of selected youth members and accomplished Pony Club alumni is held two days prior to the Equine Symposium and Convention Hosted by USPC.
+The USPC National Youth Congress (NYC) is a program that recognizes outstanding upper level members (H-B through A) with an extraordinary opportunity for growth and development.
+Each year, this national conference of selected youth members and accomplished Pony Club alumni is held during the first two days of the USPC Convention.
 Youth delegates to the NYC are between 18-23 years of age, nominated by their clubs/centers and selected by their regions based on the qualities in the USPC mission statement, as well as leadership and volunteerism within and outside of Pony Club.

 What the National Youth Congress Does

 At the conference, NYC delegates come together with USPC Academy of Achievement alumni to focus on personal development and work together as a group on proposals to present to the Board of Governors.
 They also enjoy plenty of team building, leadership training, and opportunities to network with USPC graduates, alumni and leaders.

 The USPC Academy of Achievement recognizes Pony Club alumni for being outstanding in their chosen fields of expertise.
 They come from diverse backgrounds and are selected for what their unique experiences can bring to the National Youth Congress.

 The NYC provides numerous benefits for the selected Pony Club members.
 It rewards them for leadership in their clubs/regions by giving them opportunities to network with others who share their love of and experience with horses.
 It exposes them to wider experiences outside of Pony Club by introducing them to outstanding alumni from all walks of life.
 It gives them opportunities to develop leadership skills through participation in a national forum.

 Coming Full Circle with the National Youth Congress